Discover: Iolanthe

 Immerse yourself in Fairyland as we share a detailed story synopsis of this hilarious opera by Gilbert and Sullivan, Iolanthe.

-Learn more about the satirical plot and its characters, read through commonly asked audience questions, and watch previous ENO trailers for a snapshot of what beloved songs you can expect to hear during this year’s performances.
+Learn more about the satirical plot and its characters, read through commonly asked audience questions, and watch previous ENO trailers for a snapshot of what beloved songs you can hear during a performance.

 Iolanthe Synopsis